Elementary coordinatization of finitely generated nilpotent groups: Elementary equivalence of finitely generated nilpotent groups and the second cohomology group

 We have not yet explicitly described how structure constants, which clearly define extensions, relate to 2-cocycles, which are other means of defining extensions.
-This correspondence is precisely the so-called correspondence between covering group theory and cohomology theory which is discussed in detail in~\cite{robin}, Chapter 11 and we won't need to delve into that theory in detail here.
-However in the case of abelian-by-(finite cyclic) extensions the correspondence can be described rather easily and that is all we need here.
-Indeed the reader might suspect all we need is a description of the 2-cocycle $f_2$ (or $f_2'$) in \eqref{cohom-split2} in terms of the structure constants defining an abelian extension of $G_0$ by $\bar{G}$.
-By \eqref{abcyc} this reduces to abelian-by-finite cyclic extensions.
+This correspondence is precisely the so-called correspondence between covering group theory and cohomology theory which is discussed in detail in chapter 11 of \cite{robin}.
+But we won't need to delve into that theory in detail here.
+Indeed in the case of abelian-by-(finite cyclic) extensions the correspondence can be described rather easily and that is all we need here.
+The reader might suspect all we need is a description of the symmetric 2-cocycle $f_2$ (or $f_2'$) in \eqref{cohom-split2} in terms of the structure constants defining an abelian extension of $G_0$ by $\bar{G}$.
+By \eqref{abcyc} this reduces to abelian-by-(finite-cyclic) extensions.
 Indeed by \eqref{abcyc}, $f_2$ can be uniquely written (modulo the 2-coboundaries) as,

 The following lemma is a special case of exercise 11.1.5 in~\cite{robin}.